bluesbaker/Moujou.Calendar/README.md

 # Moujou.Calendar
-The Calendar controller for the UI Xamarin.forms
+The Calendar view for the UI Xamarin.forms
 ### Installation
 ```Clone repository and have fun```